Shabani005/linux_devenv/readme.md

 - Optimized for development

 ## Note
-This script will install Neovim to `/usr/local` and may require sudo privileges.
+This script will install Neovim to `/usr/local/bin` and may require sudo privileges.
+It also doesnt support bash shell yet.